-Section 5.14 of NI 51-101 sets out requirements that apply if a reporting issuer chooses to make disclosure using units of equivalency such as BOEs or McfGEs.
+Section 5.14 of NI 51-101 sets out requirements that apply if a reporting issuer chooses to make disclosurediscloses using units of equivalency such as BOEs or McfGEs.
 The requirements include prescribed methods of calculation and cautionary disclosure as to the possible limitations of those calculations.
-Section 13 of the COGE Handbook, under the heading "Barrels of Oil Equivalent", provides additional guidance.
+Section 13Industry practice is to use a conversion ratio of 6 Mcf of gas to 1 Bbl of oil.
+If an issuer uses a 6 Mcf to 1Bbl ratio, in order to satisfy paragraph 5.14(1)(d) of NI 51-101, the reporting issuer could provide a cautionary statement to the following effect: